-The value reported under "Level Found" for Total Organic Carbon (TOC) is the lowest ratio between percentage of TOC actually removed to the percentage of TOC required to be removed.
+\The value reported under "Level Found" for Total Organic Carbon (TOC) is the lowest ratio between percentage of TOC actually removed to the percentage of TOC required to be removed.
 A value of greater than one (1) indicates that the water system is in compliance with TOC removal requirements.
 A value of less than (1) indicates a violation of the TOC requirements.
-Definitions of some terms contained within this report.